katmore/database-schema-versioning/README.md

 ---
 ## Terminology
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

+These are some special terms that shall be interpreted as described in the following bullet-point list.

  * **schema name**  : The "name" for a particular schema; it should be brief and reasonably descriptive.
  * **schema version** : A numeric "version" which identifies a particular revision of a database schema.
 It must be a numeric value, expressed either as an integer or a float using a decimal point (this makes it simple to keep sorting/succession consistent across different programming environments).